PedroGuilhermeFariaDuarte/Partners-API/README.md

 ### Rotas
-A api irar responder as seguintes rotas.
+A api respondera as seguintes rotas.

     - `/partners/create`
     - `/partners/ID DO PARCEIRO`